microsoft/applicationinsights-angularplugin-js/projects/applicationinsights-angularplugin-js/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Data Collection

+As this SDK is designed to enable applications to perform data collection which is sent to the Microsoft collection endpoints the following is required to identify our privacy statement.

+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry as described in the repository.
+There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
+If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft's privacy statement.
+Our privacy statement is located at https://go.microsoft.com/fwlink/?LinkID=824704.
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.

 ## Trademarks